globalizejs/globalize/README.md

 | Plural module | cldr/supplemental/plurals.json (for cardinals)<br>cldr/supplemental/ordinals.json (for ordinals) |
 | Relative time module | cldr/main/`locale`/dateFields.json<br>+CLDR JSON files from number and plural modules |

+As alternative to deducing this yourself you could try using a tool called [Globalize · So What'cha Want](http://johnnyreilly.github.io/globalize-so-what-cha-want/).
+This allows you to select the modules you're interested in using and tell you the Globalize files *and* CLDR JSON that you need.

 *(b) How am I supposed to get and load CLDR content?*

 Learn [how to get and load CLDR content...](doc/cldr.md).